danielharrell/open-eyes-lect-2017-18/Open.md

 could fill them without getting in?
 Which seems to mean filling them from within rather than without?
-Or even to mean not filling them at all, if the world is fully there already, within our eyes at the moment they open, as a cause of openness rather than an effect?
+Or even to mean not filling them at all, if the world is fully there already, at once, within our eyes at the moment they open, as a cause of openness rather than an effect?

-On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes somehow contained the world they were open to, like a closed jar or completed parabola.
-And there are further signs that the world we see outside us really lies inside us, in a relation to us that is given rather than gained.
+On this suggestion, then, we would not be able to see the world, but only suffer it, unless our eyes somehow contained the world they were open to, as it were, like a closed jar or completed parabola.
+And there are further signs that the world we see outside us is really inside us, in a relation to us that is given rather than gained.
 We give the name "world", after all, not just to one thing we see outside us, or one thing after another, but to everything at once, along with